berkott/nature-and-art/content/blog/michaelangelo_blues/index.md

 ![alt](last_judgement.jpg)
 Michelangelo, Sistine Chapel West Wall, 1534-1541.
 Fresco, Vatican, Sistine Chapel

 The difference is striking.
 The blues in the ceiling are significantly more duller than the west wall.
 Particularly, the background of the west wall and the clothes of several figures are incredibly vibrant, whereas similar features are washed out in the ceiling.
-Perhaps Michaelangelo purposley avoided using as much blue in the ceiling.
+Perhaps Michaelangelo purposely avoided using as much blue in the ceiling.

 ![alt](Sistine_Chapel_ceiling.jpg)
 Michelangelo, Sistine Chapel Ceiling and West Wall, 1508-1512 and 1534-1541.
 Fresco, Vatican, Sistine Chapel